cryogenian/slamdata/MODULES.md

 #### `Action`

+External messages will be marked with index of child that send it

     data Action
       = Init
       | ItemAction Number Item.Action

 #### `State`

+Its state has a list of children

     type State = { items :: [Item.State] }